JordiHub80/Programming-Notes/Log.md

 ## 25-02-2025
 I didn't have time to continue the course today because I had my medical visit but I still wanted to get into the habit of doing something with Git everyday.
 Tomorrow I promise I'll do some coding.

+## 26-02-2025
+Today I worked through Day 3 of the 100 Day Python Course.
+I learned about If Else statements.